 The Origins of Oral and Dental Health Problems in Dogs

 Everything starts with bacterial colonization of the dog’s teeth.
 Everyone knows how dogs love to use their mouths to explore their surroundings.
 They eat grass, garbage, and sometimes feces which contain microorganisms.
 They can chew on surfaces that have bacteria and other germs.
 They can also lick items and objects that have these microscopic organisms.
 In short, the natural behavior of dogs to lick and chew predisposes them to the development of oral and dental health problems.
+Head over to our review of dog dental spray for more choices.

 When these microorganisms come in contact with the surface of the teeth, they initiate a chemical reaction.
 They attach themselves to the surface of the dog’s teeth.
 Over time, bacteria produce a thin fluid known as biofilm which coats the surface of the teeth.
 This biofilm serves as a protective layer for the bacteria.
 It covers the bacteria on the surface of the teeth to protect it from removal.
 We call this biofilm plaque.